Terry Smith (American football, born 1969): Early coaching career

-In 1996, Smith began his coaching career as an assistant at Hempfield High School.
-From there Smith spent the next four seasons as the passing coordinator for the Duquesne Dukes.
-In 2001, Smith returned to his high school alma mater the Gateway Gators where he served as the offensive coordinator.
+In 1996, Smith began his coaching career as an assistant at Hempfield Area High School.
+From there, Smith spent the next four seasons as the passing coordinator for the Duquesne Dukes.
+In 2001, Smith returned to his high school alma mater, the Gateway Gators, where he served as the offensive coordinator.

-The following season Smith was named as the Gators Head Coach and over the next eleven seasons Smith led Gateway to a 101-30 mark and four WPIAL runner-up finishes.
+The following season Smith was named as the Gators' head coach, and over the next eleven seasons Smith led Gateway to a 101–30 mark and four WPIAL runner-up finishes.
 In that time Smith sent 23 players to NCAA FBS (I-A) colleges and 17 more to FCS(I-AA) colleges.
 Smith, who also served as the athletic director, departed Gateway following the 2012 football season when his athletic director position was reduced to part-time.
 His salary was also cut in half and the district instituted a new rule that no administrator could coach.
-Following a January recruiting visit in 2013, the Temple Owls coach and fellow Penn State alum Matt Rhule offered Smith a coaching position as his wide receivers coach.
+Following a January recruiting visit in 2013, Temple Owls coach and fellow Penn State alum Matt Rhule offered Smith a coaching position as his wide receivers coach.
+He also was the head coach for the MAAC Track Club, a part of the USATF.